nlekkerman/infinite-guess/README.md

 ![Default Theme screenshot](docs/images/default-theme-screenshot.png)![Space Theme screenshot](docs/images/space-theme-screenshot.png)![Earth Theme screenshot](docs/images/earth-theme-screenshot.png)![Fairy Theme screenshot](docs/images/fairy-theme-screenshot.png)

-### Footer:
+## Footer:

    ![Footer Screenshot](docs/images/footer-screenshot.png)

 - The footer displays essential information about the game, including the copyright notice.
 - Stay informed about the game's ownership and creation.

-## Future Features:
+# Future Features:

 - **Adaptive Difficulty System:**
-- Introduce a dynamic difficulty system that automatically adjusts based on the player's performance.As players progress and demonstrate mastery, the game dynamically increases the challenge to maintain engagement and excitement.
+  - Introduce a dynamic difficulty system that automatically adjusts based on the player's performance.
+As players progress and demonstrate mastery, the game dynamically increases the challenge to maintain engagement and excitement.

 - **Manual Difficulty Selection:**
   - Empower players with the ability to manually choose their preferred difficulty level.